The 4 Universal Gun Safety Rules, Plus 13 More You Should Follow

 1) Treat all guns as if they are always loaded.

-Actual common sense, though, is something some people just seem to lack.
+Rules like this may seem like common sense.
 Shockingly, not everyone intuits things like not pointing a gun at themselves or their friends.

 "Treating all guns as if they are always loaded" is largely intended to ensure you follow the other 3 gun safety rules, no matter the status of the weapon.

 If you follow our additional rules, you should always know whether your gun is loaded or not.
-With that being said, people are forgetful; so you should still treat every firearm as if it is loaded, as it actually could be.
+With that being said, people are forgetful and crazy accidents happen; so you should still treat every firearm as if it is loaded, as it actually could be.
 I'd even argue that many seasoned gun owners can become more careless than newbies about ensuring their guns are cleared after use.

 2) Never let the muzzle point at anything you are not willing to destroy.

-Every year, people shoot themselves or others unintentionally.
+Every year, people shoot themselves or others unintentionally, though thankfully these statistics have steady been trending downward.
 Aside from "freak accidents" like ricochets (where in all likelihood the shooter probably didn't follow the next two safety rules), this means they probably broke the 2nd rule of gun safety.

 I don't think I need to go into much explanation on how ANY gun can kill someone shot by it or damage anything it comes into contact with.